 At this point, we've worked on your onsite optimization (page titles, meta descriptions, URL structure, page headers and more).
 We've taken some time to create some great blog categories, the editorial calendar is set up and constantly evolving, and we've set up all of your paid search, social, and display campaigns.
 It's all running, but this is not a "set and forget" type of situation.
 We need to constantly stay on top of these items.
 Here are some of the exercises we will engage in when maintaining and evolving your accounts:

 - It goes without saying that REPORTING IS OUR FRIEND.
-We will constantly run reports and monitor your campaigns
+We will constantly run reports and monitor your campaigns.

 - We like to have a bi-weekly integrated marketing meeting with our clients to go over reporting and data-driven insights.
-This way, we can discuss the changes we want to make to the accounts and why
+This way, we can discuss the changes we want to make to the accounts and why (and get approval on some of these tasks).

-- Normally we will write 1-2 blog posts every month, so we will spend time researching and writing these pieces of content
+- Normally we will write 1-2 blog posts every month, so we will spend time researching and writing these pieces of content.
+Sometimes they aren't JUST blog posts.
+These efforts can also include SEO landing pages, premium guides, checklists, and more.

 - We will create valuable, educational, and entertaining premium content documents, graphics, and other assets, and offer them as downloads to interested visitors.
-Not only does this offer value to visitors and prove subject-matter expertise, but it allows us to engage with visitors at the top of the sales funnel (awareness), who otherwise wouldn’t be ready to get in touch
+Not only does this offer value to visitors and prove subject-matter expertise, but it allows us to engage with visitors at the top of the sales funnel (awareness), who otherwise wouldn’t be ready to get in touch.

 - We will start searching for relevant blogs and other related websites to start some community outreach work.
-Once we make some great contacts and have devised a strategy, we'll work to bring your website quality and legitimate backlinks
+Once we make some great contacts and have devised a strategy, we'll work to bring your website quality and legitimate backlinks.

 - We'll meet with any other writers to make sure they are staying on track.
-We'll try to work a minimum of 1 month out on regular content, but we will leave room for the last-minute items that always pop up (new press releases, press mentions, awards, product releases, seasonal campaigns, and more)
+We'll try to work a minimum of 1 month out on regular content, but we will leave room for the last-minute items that always pop up (new press releases, press mentions, awards, product releases, seasonal campaigns, and more).

 As you can probably imagine, there are going to be different mixes of services (such as email marketing, social media management, affiliate marketing, and more), different budgets, different internal organizations, and more.
 As stated earlier, each internet marketing plan should be truly tailored to your very specific business goals.
 It seems simple, right?
 Well, let's just say that it is a great exercise to revisit the goals and wins from time-to-time to make sure they are up-to-date with your ever-changing business atmosphere.
 If you are in a very dynamic industry (like ours, for example), it is vitally important to be adaptable.
-One of the NERDS said to me the other day: "I can't believe how much we've changed in less than two years."
-Too true he was.

 We hope this helps end some of the mysteries!